x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/specify-text-to-display-for-clients-that-don-t-support-windows-rights-management.md

 4. Click **Save**.

-### Use the Shell to specify the text to display for email clients that don't support Windows Rights Management
+### Use Exchange Online PowerShell to specify the text to display for email clients that don't support Windows Rights Management

 This example specifies the text to display to users associated with the UM mailbox policy named `MyUMMailboxPolicy` who have email clients that don't support Windows Rights Management.

 ```
 Set-UMMailboxPolicy -identity MyUMMailboxPolicy -ProtectedVoiceMailText "Your email client software does not support Protected Voice Mail.
 Please contact the Help Desk."